ajessu/jobeet-docs/en/the-data-model.rst

     $job->delete();

-You can also define ~foreign keys\|Foreign Key~ directly by linking objects together:
+You can also define foreign keys directly by linking objects together:

 ::